mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 project extensions.
-Based on the survey results, the project extension goal was changed to the implementation and optimization of the Group Delay handling for the effect chain to improve the performance of the Pitch Shift effect for the wet/dry and wet+dry mode.
+Based on the survey results, the project extension goal was changed to the implementation and optimization of the Group Delay handling for the effect chain to improve the performance of the Pitch Shift effect for the Dry/Wet and Dry+Wet modes.
 As the last challenge, I would like to mention the usage of the `std::span` from the standard library which is supported by C++20.
-Because the Mixxx organization adheres to the own [Minimum requirements policy]( https://github.com/mixxxdj/mixxx/wiki/Minimum%20requirements%20policy) for the Ubuntu LTS, the `EngineEffectsDelay` and `RingDelayBuffer`
+Because the Mixxx organization adheres to its own [Minimum requirements policy]( https://github.com/mixxxdj/mixxx/wiki/Minimum%20requirements%20policy) for the Ubuntu LTS, the `EngineEffectsDelay` and `RingDelayBuffer`